-This post is the first in a series, in which we are going to analyse the most remarkable brand launches of the last two decades and the reasons why these newly created brands have become successful.
+This post is the first in a series, in which we are going to analyse the most remarkable brand launches of the last three decades and the reasons why these newly created brands have become successful.

 Our piece today focuses on three brands that have achieved an outstanding commercial performance in a relatively short time: Chobani – a US-based Greek yoghurt brand, TikTok – a social media network with roots in China and Fever-Tree – a premium mixer brand from the UK.

 Chobani was established in 2005, when Hamdi Ulukaya, a Turkish immigrant in the US, bought an old Kraft dairy factory.
 He was frustrated with the quality of American yoghurt and wanted to recreate the taste he remembered from his home country.
 He and his team worked to discover the right product formula for two years and in 2007 the first Chobani Greek yoghurt was launched.
 At the product level, Chobani was different from other yoghurts sold on the American market – thicker, with a higher protein content and no added sugar.
 Within a few years, Chobani has become the second biggest yoghurt brand in the US after Danone, beating Yoplait in 2017.

 Key success factors

 Interestingly, Hamdi Ulukaya grew the business by borrowing money from banks rather than by selling shares in the company to investors.